 - V.O.S. stands for the Latin phrase “Vinum Optimum Signatum” (English: wine selected as optimal), but it also is referred to as “Very Old Sherry”.
-It indicates that the Sherry is at least 20 years old.
-This label is awarded by the “Consejo Regulador”.
-This public law corporation represents the interests of registered winegrowers and winemakers, as well as the Andalusian regional government.
+It indicates that this Sherry is at least 20 years old.
+This label is awarded by the “Consejo Regulador“.
+This public law corporation represents the interests of registered winegrowers, winemakers, and the Andalusian regional government.

 - V.O.R.S. means “Vinum Optimum Rare Signatum” (English: wine selected as optimal and exceptional) or simply “Very Old Rare Sherry”.
-It’s another official label that only a Sherry of at least 30 years can carry.
+It is another official label that only a Sherry of at least 30 years can carry.

-Like most dessert wine, Amontillado should come in small portions of about 3 oz.
+Like most dessert wines, Amontillado should come in small portions of about 3 oz.
 (75 to 100 ml).
 But the right glass and temperature are more important than the serving size.

 What Is the Right Glass?

 Your first thought might be to serve Amontillado in a traditional Sherry glass.
-But actually, this glass doesn’t benefit your drinking experience because it doesn’t allow the wine’s bouquet to develop.
+But actually, this glass does not benefit your drinking experience because it does not allow the wine’s bouquet to develop.
 Also, its small opening makes it hard to get your nose inside to enjoy the aromas.